Adaptive Frontier Exploration on Graphs with Applications to Network-Based Disease Testing: Deferred proof details

-\textbf{Intermediate conclusion:} By the inductive argument above, we showed the set of functions $\{\phi_{X, b}\}_{b \in \bSigma}$ can be computed using $O(|\bSigma|^2)$ oracle calls to $\cP$ and $O(\max\{1, |\Ch(X)|\} \cdot |\bSigma|)$ operations on piecewise linear functions for any node $X$.
-Summing across all nodes, this incurs $O(n \cdot |\bSigma|^2)$ oracle calls to $\cP$ and $O(|\bSigma| \cdot \sum_{X \in \bX} \max\{1, |\Ch(X)|\})$ operations on piecewise linear functions.
+\textbf{Intermediate conclusion:} By the inductive argument above, we showed the set of functions $\{\phi_{X, b}\}_{b \in \bOmega}$ can be computed using $O(|\bOmega|^2)$ oracle calls to $\cP$ and $O(\max\{1, |\Ch(X)|\} \cdot |\bOmega|)$ operations on piecewise linear functions for any node $X$.
+Summing across all nodes, this incurs $O(n \cdot |\bOmega|^2)$ oracle calls to $\cP$ and $O(|\bOmega| \cdot \sum_{X \in \bX} \max\{1, |\Ch(X)|\})$ operations on piecewise linear functions.

-It remains to argue that any operation on piecewise linear function in \cref{alg:computing-gittins} requires $O(n \cdot |\bSigma|)$ time.
+It remains to argue that any operation on piecewise linear function in \cref{alg:computing-gittins} requires $O(n \cdot |\bOmega|)$ time.
 First, observe that the computation time for any piecewise function operation depends on the number of pieces.
 Let us denote the number of pieces in a piecewise function $f$ by $\text{\#pieces}(f)$.
 Any addition or multiplication operation of two piecewise linear functions $f$ and $g$ creates a new piecewise linear function $h$ such that $\text{\#pieces}(h) \leq \text{\#pieces}(f) + \text{\#pieces}(g)$.
 Differentiating and integrating a piecewise linear function do not change the number of pieces.
 Finally, taking the max of a piecewise linear against a linear function can at most increase the number of pieces by 1.
-Since the computation for any node $X$ only involve piecewise functions of its children, we see that $\text{\#pieces}(\phi(X, b)) \leq 1 + \sum_{Y \in \Ch(X), v \in \bSigma} \text{\#pieces}(\phi(Y, v))$, where the +1 is due to taking the maximum against the linear $m$ function.
-That is, the \emph{maximum} number of pieces in any piecewise linear operation involving in the computation of \cref{alg:computing-gittins} is at most $O(n \cdot |\bSigma|)$ since the base case of functions at the leaves have 2 pieces for each label $b \in \bSigma$.
+From \cref{lem:number-of-changepoints}, we know that the \emph{maximum} number of pieces in any piecewise linear operation involving in the computation of \cref{alg:computing-gittins} is at most $O(n \cdot |\bOmega|)$.

-Putting together everything, we see that \cref{alg:computing-gittins} incurs $O(n \cdot |\bSigma|^2)$ oracle calls to $\cP$ and $O(|\bSigma| \cdot \sum_{X \in \bX} \max\{1, |\Ch(X)|\})$ operations on piecewise linear functions.
-Since each operation on piecewise linear functions costs at most $O(n \cdot |\bSigma|)$, \cref{alg:computing-gittins} runs in $O(n^2 \cdot |\bSigma|^2)$ time while using $O(n \cdot |\bSigma|^2)$ oracle calls to $\cP$. \end{proof}
+Putting together everything, we see that \cref{alg:computing-gittins} incurs $O(n \cdot |\bOmega|^2)$ oracle calls to $\cP$ and $O(|\bOmega| \cdot \sum_{X \in \bX} \max\{1, |\Ch(X)|\})$ operations on piecewise linear functions.
+Since each operation on piecewise linear functions costs at most $O(n \cdot |\bOmega|)$, \cref{alg:computing-gittins} runs in $O(n^2 \cdot |\bOmega|^2)$ time while using $O(n \cdot |\bOmega|^2)$ oracle calls to $\cP$. \end{proof}